-Treatment admissions for OTC/PRE-medicines as a primary drug of use was reported at 1% for all regions except KZN where the rate was 3%.
-Proportions for OTC/PRE-medicine use as both primary and secondary substance ranged between 1% (NR) and 8% (KZN).
-During this reporting period, n=1 082 (9%) persons across all sites reported the non-medical use of codeine, increasing from 3% in the preceding reporting period.
+Treatment admissions for OTC/PRE-medicines as a primary drug of use was reported at 1% for most regions except KZN (8%) and the CR (2%).
+Admissions for OTC/ PRE-medicines increased from 3% (2022a) to 8% (2022b) in KZN.
+Proportions for OTC/PRE-medicine use as both primary and secondary substance ranged between 1% (NR) and 17% (KZN).
+A substantial increase in OTC/PRE-medicine use as a primary and secondary substance was noted for KZN (a 9 percentage point increase).
+During this reporting period n=649 (6%) persons across all sites reported the non-medical use of codeine, decreasing from 9% in the preceding reporting period.

-Treatment admission rates for Methamphetamine (MA aka 'TIK) as a primary substance of use were highest in the WC (32%) and EC (31%) compared to other regions.
-However, the proportion for MA-related admissions decreased in the EC from 38% in 2021b to 31% in 2022a, while rates doubled for the NR from 4% in 2021b to 8% in 2022a.
-Similar to the previous reporting period, nationally, MA was reported as the second leading primary substance of use by persons younger than 20 years (16%).
-The highest rates for MA as primary and secondary drug of use were reported for the EC (48%) and WC (46%).
-MA as a primary and secondary substance of use decreased across all regions except the NR where a marginal increase was noted from 15% in the preceding period to 16% in the current period.
+Treatment admission rates for Methamphetamine (MA aka 'TIK) as a primary substance of use were highest in the WC (33%) and GT (25%) compared to other regions.
+Most notably, MA-related admissions decreased from 31% (2022a) to 22% (2022b) in the EC.
+MA was indicated as a primary substance among 10% of individuals aged 18 years and younger.
+The highest rates for MA as primary and secondary drug of use were reported for the WC (49%) and GT (36%).
 Treatment admissions for Ecstasy as a primary drug of use remained low (<1%); this has remained largely unchanged over the last few reporting periods.
-Individuals may not be seeking treatment for Ecstasy use, which explains low admission rates although anecdotal reports suggest extensive recreational use.
-Methcathinone (CAT/KHAT)1, an amphetamine-type stimulant, has effects similar to that of MA.
-Across regions, CAT/KHAT was reported as a primary substance of use by 3% of individuals admitted to treatment.
-CAT/KHAT admissions as primary and secondary substance of use were low at <1%.
-In the EC, CAT/KHAT was reported as a secondary substance of use only while in GT and the WC it was reported as a primary substance only.
+Individuals may not be seeking treatment for ecstasy use, which explains low admission rates although anecdotal reports suggest extensive recreational use.
+Methcathinone (CAT/ KHAT), an amphetamine-type stimulant, has effects similar to that of MA.
+Across regions, CAT/KHAT was reported as a primary substance of use by 4% of individuals admitted to treatment.
+CAT/KHAT admissions as primary and secondary substance of use increased from <1% (2022a) to 6% (2022b).

 Inhalant/solvent use remained low at <1% across regions.
-Inhalant use was not reported for the CR.
-While rates were generally low, inhalant use is common among the homeless and children who live on the streets.
-Additional community-based or regional studies are needed to explore the extent of inhalant use for youth, barriers to accessing specialist treatment services and other services available to support and help this vulnerable population.
-Indication of Poly-substance use (i.e., more than one substance of use indicated) remained unchanged from the 2021b period (53% nationally); GT (30%) contributed the highest proportion of individuals who engaged in polysubstance use.
+Inhalant/solvent use was not reported for the EC and WC.
+While rates were generally low, inhalant/solvent use is common among the homeless and children who live on the streets.
+Additional community-based or regional studies are needed to explore the extent of inhalant/ solvent use for youth, barriers to accessing specialist treatment services and other services available to support and help this vulnerable population.
+Nationally, indication of Poly-substance use (i.e., more than one substance of use indicated) remained relatively unchanged at 51%; the EC (67%) contributed the highest proportion of individuals who engaged in poly-substance use.